-(A) Purpose and Goals: This ordinance establishes general guidelines for the siting of telecommunications towers, antennas and supporting facilities to enhance and support the following goals.
+- (a) Purpose and Goals: This ordinance establishes general guidelines for the siting of telecommunications towers, antennas and supporting facilities to enhance and support the following goals. - (i) Preserve the authority of Chichester, New Hampshire to regulate and provide for reasonable opportunity for the siting of telecommunications facilities, by enhancing the ability of providers of telecommunications services to provide such services to the community efficiently and effectively. - (ii) Reduce adverse impacts such facilities may create, including, but not limited two, impacts on esthetics, historically significant locations and prosperity through protection of property values. - (iii) Towers shall not be artificially lighted, unless required by the Federal Aviation Authority (FAA) or other applicable authority. - (iv) Towers shall not contain any permanent or temporary signs, writing, symbols, or any graphic representative of any kind.

-- (I) Preserve the authority of Chichester, New Hampshire to regulate and provide for reasonable opportunity for the siting of telecommunications facilities, by enhancing the ability of providers of telecommunications services to provide such services to the community efficiently and effectively. - (II) Reduce adverse impacts such facilities may create, including, but not limited two, impacts on esthetics, historically significant locations and prosperity through protection of property values. - (III) Towers shall not be artificially lighted, unless required by the Federal Aviation Authority (FAA) or other applicable authority. - (IV) Towers shall not contain any permanent or temporary signs, writing, symbols, or any graphic representative of any kind. - (V) Security fencing and tower access.
-Security fencing, no less then six feet in height shall enclose towers and the access to actual tower will be restricted by using a system that prevents unassisted human access to a height of at least fifteen (15) feet. - (VI) The following factors will be considered during the Planning Board approval process. - 1) Height of proposed tower or structure - 2) Proximity of tower to residences and commercial establishments. - 3) Surrounding topography, tree coverage and foliage. - 4) Tower design features that reduce visual obstructive. - 5) Access road location - 6) Availability of alternative locations and existing structures and facilities - 7) Visual impacts on view sheds, ridgelines, and other impacts by means of tower location, tree foliage clearing and placement of incidental structures. - (B) Definitions - (I) Alternative tower structure: Addresses innovative siting techniques, which include, but are not limited to, man-made trees, church steeples, light poles, telephone pole stub antennas, and similar alternative design mounting structures that effectively provide electromagnetic radiation coverage in selected areas while camouflaging or concealing the presence of antennas or towers. - (II) Antenna: Means any exterior apparatus designed for the sending/receiving of electromagnetic wavelengths at any frequency and with any bandwidth.
+- (v) Security fencing and tower access.
+Security fencing, no less then six feet in height shall enclose towers and the access to actual tower will be restricted by using a system that prevents unassisted human access to a height of at least fifteen (15) feet. - (vi) The following factors will be considered during the Planning Board approval process. - 1) Height of proposed tower or structure - 2) Proximity of tower to residences and commercial establishments. - 3) Surrounding topography, tree coverage and foliage. - 4) Tower design features that reduce visual obstructive. - 5) Access road location - 6) Availability of alternative locations and existing structures and facilities - 7) Visual impacts on view sheds, ridgelines, and other impacts by means of tower location, tree foliage clearing and placement of incidental structures.